PyCav/server/server_setup_guide.md

 ```

 #### **JupyterHub Configuration**
 The final steps to configuring JupyterHub are to customise the jupyterhub_config.py file.
 These include replacing the word website with your server's domain, 8000 with the port your server is running JupyterHub on and generating a proxy authorisation token.
-These three tasks can be completed by running the 4 commands below, making sure to change [domain] to your server's domain (in the form example.com) and [port] to the port number your JupyterHub instance is running on (default is 8000).
+These three tasks can be completed by running the 4 commands below, making sure to change **[domain]** to your server's domain name (in the form example.com) and **[port]** to the port number your JupyterHub instance is running on (default is 8000).

 ```bash
 sudo sed -i -- 's/website/[domain]/g' /home/public/server/jupyterhub_config.py